muratk5n/thirdwave/en/README.md

 ---

-Surely wage decrease sounds bad.. this is how the mechanism works - sadly.
-That's why I advocate new money entering the economy through people rather than businesses.
+Surely wage decrease sounds bad.. this is how the mechanism works though - sadly.
+That's the reason I advocate new money entering the economy through people rather than businesses.

 ---